CesiumGS/3d-tiles/README.md

 #### Will 3D Tiles include terrain?

-Yes, a [quantized-mesh](https://github.com/AnalyticalGraphicsInc/quantized-mesh/blob/master/README.md)-like tile would fit well with 3D Tiles and allow Cesium to use the same streaming code (we say _quantized-mesh-like_ because some of the metadata, e.g., for bounding volumes and horizon culling, may be organized differently or moved to the tileset file).
+Yes, a [quantized-mesh](https://github.com/AnalyticalGraphicsInc/quantized-mesh/blob/master/README.md)-like tile would fit well with 3D Tiles and allow Cesium to use the same streaming code (we say _quantized-mesh-like_ because some of the metadata, e.g., for bounding volumes and horizon culling, may be organized differently or moved to the tileset JSON).

 However, since Cesium already streams terrain well, we are not focused on this in the short-term.